FinnTheHero/GoWebScraper/README.md

-# WebScraper for TBATE light novel written in Go
+# WebScraper for TBATE light novel written in GoLang
 ## About
 * Project uses colly framework
 * Single threded only, no multithreading as of now